So, what is CB Radio?

 Mic Gain – This controls the gain of the microphone allowing you to turn it down if you have a loud voice or up if you are more quietly spoken.

-NB / ANL Switch – Some radios have Automatic Noise Limited or Noise Blanker circuitry to reduce unwanted noise.
+NB / ANL Switch – Some radios have Automatic Noise Limiter or Noise Blanker circuitry to reduce unwanted noise.
 ANL helps reduce any noise that might be present because of your vehicle electronics.

 Mode Selector – For those radios that include SSB (single sideband) you can select whether you want to use AM, USB (Upper Sideband) or LSB (Lower Sideband).